-The Marvel Easter Eggs In 'Iron Fist' Set Up 'The Defenders' In Big Ways
+The 'Iron Fist' Easter Eggs Set Up 'The Defenders'

 With the debut of Iron Fist and its fourth hero, Marvel fans know the drill with Netflix shows at this point.
 You know they're going to talk about "the Incident" and tease their dated comic book costume with some kind of ironic quip.
 The Iron Fist Marvel Easter eggs are all that and more, rewarding fans who have stuck through this street level saga.
 Naturally, there are major Iron Fist spoilers ahead.
 You have been warned, and are free to only scroll to the episodes you've seen.